hemmecke/spadunit/README.md

 your project in case anything changed.

-SpadUnit will automatically recreate the `.input` files from the `.input.test` files if it detects any modification.
+SpadUnit will automatically recreate the `.input` files from the `.input-test` files if it detects any modification.

 Other calling options are